rdw-archive/WebClient/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] All interactions with [components](https://revivalengine.github.io/docs/concepts/components/) affected by this change are tested
 - [ ] All interactions with [APIs](https://revivalengine.github.io/docs/concepts/apis/) affected by this change are tested

+Alternatively, you can check this:

+- [ ] This PR contains no changes that would require additional tests (please briefly explain why below)

 ### Documentation

 Please check **all that apply** (at least one):

-- [ ] The documentation website has been updated to reflect this change (please also create an issue if you only added an outline/bullet points)
+- [ ] The documentation website has been updated to reflect this change
-- [ ] An issue for the missing/incomplete documentation was filed (please link to this PR from there)
+- [ ] An issue for the missing/incomplete documentation was filed
 - [ ] This PR contains no changes that would require an update to the documentation (please briefly explain why below)

+If you've created an issue in the [documentation repository](https://github.com/RevivalEngine/revivalengine.github.io), please link to this PR from there.
+If you added an outline/bullet points and the documentation is still incomplete or otherwise needs to be improved to reflect this PR, please also create an issue there.

+---

+### Additional Notes (Optional)